Cog-Creators/Red-DiscordBot/CONTRIBUTING.md

 You can specify the Python executable used in the make recipes with the `PYTHON` environment variable, e.g. `make PYTHON=/usr/bin/python3.8 newenv`.

 ### 4.5 Keeping your dependencies up to date
-Whenever you pull from upstream (V3/develop on the main repository) and you notice either of the files `setup.cfg` or `tools/dev-requirements.txt` have been changed, it can often mean some package dependencies have been updated, added or removed.
+Whenever you pull from upstream (V3/develop on the main repository) and you notice either of the files `setup.cfg` or `tools/dev-requirements.txt` have been changed, it can often mean some package dependencies have been updated, added, or removed.
 To make sure you're testing and formatting with the most up-to-date versions of our dependencies, run `make syncenv`.
-You could also simply do `make newenv` to install them to a clean new virtual environment.
+You could also simply do `make newenv` to install them in a clean new virtual environment.

 ### 4.6 To contribute changes